 So Happy 20th Birthday to the Apple Macintosh, which revolutionized computers in 1984 and is still revolutionizing the computer world in 2004.
 I am profoundly grateful to have been using a Mac all these years (as opposed to the heinous Windows alternative) and look forward to my next 20 years as a Mac user.

-The successor to "Kung-Log" has finally been release from beta and is now called "ecto."
+The successor to the blogging software I use, Kung-Log, has finally been release from beta and is now called ecto.
 This is essential software for anybody running a Mac with OS X and keeping a blog.
 Thanks Adriaan!

 What the f#@%??